 Assistance is offered to students for a variety of needs.
-The Guidance Office is staffed by two (certified) school counselors and one full-time secretary.
+The Student Success Center is staffed by two (certified) school counselors, two student advocates, a TOSA Engagement Specialist and one full-time secretary.
 Student records, schedule materials and other important information are located in this office.
-Students may receive assistance from the Guidance Office throughout the daily schedule of 7:30 a.m. - 4:00 p.m., before classes begin, during the break, during lunch, after school, or during the school day with permission from the teacher and counselor involved.
+Students may receive assistance throughout the daily schedule of 7:30 a.m. - 4:00 p.m., before classes begin, during the break, during lunch, after school, or during the school day with permission from the teacher and counselor involved.
 It is best to make an appointment ahead of time to receive the best service.